-The project proposal also aims to develop actions to protect the ecosystem and areas of special ecological interest that for years had been dedicated to extensive grazing, the continuous cutting and burning of grasslands and savanna areas, which led to the deterioration of the soils in the region.
+The project proposal also aims to develop actions to protect the ecosystem and areas of special ecological interest that for years had been dedicated to extensive grazing, the continuous cutting and burning of grasslands, and savanna areas, which led to the deterioration of the soils in the region.
 With the purchase of the properties and legal ownership, the eradication of extensive livestock activities within the property and the total termination of the grassland burning activity begins.
 Although the region has great agroecological potential, actions are expected to be developed to improve soil use and management conditions.

-The commercial forest species considered for the development of reforestation actions are Pinus caribaea, Acacia mangium and , mixed trial.
-The intervention areas will be 1303.72 ha in which the largest portion is made up of with 1186.34 ha, followed by with 113.84, and with more marginal values are with 1.7 ha and mixed native species with 1.84 ha.
+The commercial forest species considered for the development of reforestation actions are Pinus caribaea, Acacia mangium, and Eucalyptus pellita, mixed trial.
+The intervention areas will be 1,303.72 ha in which the largest portion is made up of P. caribaea with 1,186.34 ha, followed by E. pellita with 113.84, and with more marginal values are A. mangium with 1.7 ha and mixed native species with 1.84 ha.

 The project initiative has support and incentives from the government to encourage the forestry sector (Forest Incentive Certificate, CIF), and is duly registered with regional and national environmental corporations such as the Colombian Institute of Agriculture (ICA).

-For the monitoring period that is being submitted for verification, a net anthropogenic removal of the order of 179,667t is recorded for all the sinks considered (aerial and biomass, soil organic carbon, shrubs, leaf litter and dead wood above the ground), in 1,303.7 hectares of commercial forest that were identified as established by 2023
+For the monitoring period that is being submitted for verification, net anthropogenic removal of the order of 176,057 tCO2 is recorded for all the sinks considered (aerial and below biomass, soil organic carbon, shrubs, leaf litter, and dead wood above the ground), in 1,303.7 hectares of commercial forest that were identified as established by 2023.

 Sectoral scope and type of project